tandasat/tandasat.github.io/Hypervisor_Development_on_Intel_and_UEFI_Platform.md

 - The host machine with the Intel processor, SSD, and 8GB+ RAM
 - For Windows users
-    - Windows 10 x64 build 19042 (a.k.a.
-20H2) without Virtualization-base Security (VBS) enabled
+    - Windows 10 x64 build 19044 (a.k.a.
+21H2) without Virtualization-base Security (VBS) enabled
     - Ubuntu 20.04 on WSL version 1
     - VMware Workstation Pro or VMware Workstation Player 16
 - For Linux users
     - Ubuntu 20.04
     - VMware Workstation Pro 16
-- As VMs, Windows 10 x64 build 19042 and Ubuntu 20.04
+- As VMs, Windows 10 x64 build 19044 and Ubuntu 20.04

-The newer versions of the operating systems and other software is supported.
+The newer versions of the operating systems and other software are supported.
 Another Linux distro may be workable but unsupported.
 The macOS host or other hypervisors such as KVM, Hyper-V, or VirtualBox cannot be used.

 The host system can also be a cloud-provided machine if the host machine cannot be arranged locally.
-We recommend the student to look into:
+Those are confirmed to be usable:
-- Scaleway's bare metal server [GP-BM1-S](https://www.scaleway.com/en/pricing) for a Linux host, and
+- Scaleway's Intel [Elastic Metal Servers](https://www.scaleway.com/en/pricing/#elastic-metal) for a Linux host, and
-- Amazon's bare metal server [m5zn.metal](https://aws.amazon.com/ec2/pricing/on-demand/) for a Windows host
+- Amazon's Intel bare metal server [m5zn.metal](https://aws.amazon.com/ec2/pricing/on-demand/) for a Windows host

 The students are expected to complete the setup instructions that will be sent by the instructor before the class.